Skip to main content

 How Do I Become a Master Gardener Volunteer?

-UF/IFAS Extension staff and some current Master Gardener Volunteers will review each application and interviews of prospective volunteers will be conducted.
-All applicants will have a background screening according to University of Florida policy.
+UF/IFAS Extension staff and current Master Gardener Volunteers will review applications and interview applicants.
+All volunteers must complete a background check as required by the University of Florida.

 All Florida Master Gardeners are volunteers, trained and certified by the University of Florida Institute of Agricultural Sciences (UF/IFAS) Cooperative Extension Service, to assist Extension Agents in disseminating residential horticultural information to the residents of Florida.